Phase II (Financial Analysis)

-Without a doubt, there is one financial characteristic of all successful corporations and small businesses, stable earnings.
-Financial analysis is a set of tools, methods, processes and ratios to assess an organization’s viability, stability and various profitability points along the matrix of time and production.
-Financial analysis provides the analyst with the confidence and security a good financial model presents.
-This phase of the membership program on this site gets into the nuts and bolts of company’s financial information.
+Without a doubt, there is one financial characteristic of all successful corporations and small businesses: stable earnings.
+Financial analysis is a set of tools, methods, processes, and ratios to assess an organization’s viability, stability, and various profitability points along the matrix of time and production.
+Financial analysis provides the analyst with the confidence and security that a good financial model presents.
+This phase of the membership program on this site gets into the nuts and bolts of the company’s financial information.
 The goal is to identify an industry’s financial model and the three to five critical pieces of information a value investor will use to determine how the market will set a security’s price.
-With this information in hand, a value investor will then set an intrinsic, buy and sell value price.
-In effect, a range of value the market will bear for a security given the financial results of this organization, the industry standards the company adheres to and finally the impact the overall economy has on this company’s value.
+With this information in hand, a value investor will then set an intrinsic buy and sell value price.
+In effect, a range of value the market will bear for a security given the financial results of this organization, the industry standards the company adheres to, and finally, the impact the overall economy has on this company’s value.

 This phase of the program is divided into seven sections.
 The following identifies each section and provides an introduction to the student about the respective section: